rudderlabs/rudderstack-docs/destinations/crm/drip/drip-cloud-mode.md

 ## Identify

-The `identify` call lets you create a new subscriber or update an already existing subscriber and their related information.
-This information includes the subscriber's `dripId` ,`email` , `name`,  etc.
+The `identify` call lets you add a new user or update an existing user with the latest information like the user's `dripId`,`email`,`name`, etc.

 If you provide the **Campaign ID** in the dashboard while setting up the destination, RudderStack will subscribe every user to this `campaign ID` by default.
 Alternatively, you can also send the information via the `identify` call, which takes a higher precedence than the campaign ID provided in the dashboard.